 I’ve probably hated cranberry sauce for 2/3 of my life.
-This is most likely due to the fact that every Thanksgiving, my mom (love you Momma!) would pull out a cut crystal serving dish, pop open a can of jellied cranberry sauce, and unceremoniously dump it on top.
+This is most likely due to the fact that every Thanksgiving, my mom would pull out a cut crystal serving dish, pop open a can of jellied cranberry sauce, and unceremoniously dump it on top.
 The SLURP-PLOP! sound it made was nauseating.

 “Why make it if you hate it?!”
 Why I just had to come up with Orange-Ginger-Spice Cranberry Sauce

 Since I’m a food blogger living in Wisconsin—the cranberry capital of the world—it would be a crime indeed if I served a can-shaped blob at my Thanksgiving table.
 But people in my family DO like cranberry sauce, so…

-A few years ago, I started playing with various cranberry sauce recipes and came up with this flavor combination: ginger and spice are the perfect foil to the tartness of the cranberries and orange.
+A few years ago, I started playing with various cranberry sauce recipes.
+I came up with this flavor combination: ginger and spice are the perfect foil to the tartness of the cranberries and orange.
 The sauce has been a hit ever since.

 This recipe makes a thick, jelly-like cranberry sauce.
 Most of the berries are completely broken down.
 But, I like to save some to add near the end of the cooking time so that they retain some of their shape and texture.
-This also makes for a very pretty sauce, IMO.
+Also, this makes for a very pretty sauce, IMO.
 If you like yours smooth, buzz it with an immersion blender.

-To serve, I either put all of my Orange-Ginger-Spice Cranberry Sauce in a large serving bowl (preferably either clear, white, or in a contrasting color)—or put individual servings in small ramekins.
+To serve, I put all of my Orange-Ginger-Spice Cranberry Sauce in a large serving bowl (preferably either clear, white, or in a contrasting color).
+I’ve also put individual servings in small ramekins.
 The latter is a really fun way to serve, but keep in mind that there’s a bit more work and a few more dishes involved, so plan accordingly.

-I actually do enjoy cranberry sauce now—at least the homemade species.
+Amazingly, I do enjoy cranberry sauce now—at least the homemade species.
 I can imagine pairing Orange-Ginger-Spice Cranberry Sauce with duck or lamb in addition to turkey.